mrx7014/HorizonUX/README.md

 **What’s poppin’, fam?
 Welcome to the wild world of HorizonUX!**

-- **Just a Lil’ Reminder**: That cute Genshin Impact character "Paimon"?
+- **Just a Lil’ Reminder**: That cute Genshin Impact character "Lynette"?
 Not mine, just some fire fan art I found on Google Images.
 Mad respect to the artist! 🎨✨

 - **What’s the 411?**: I’m out here trying to whip up some ultra-custom Samsung One UI vibes!
 This is an open-source adventure, still in the oven, so keep your eyes peeled for some spicy updates! 🔥🚀